Choosing Your Home-buying Team

 - Take care of all closing arrangements, including the transfer of keys from the vendor's lawyer.

-He or she will examine your home or condo, assessing its structure, plumbing, insulation, roofing, and so on.
-The home inspector will identify areas that need repair, and provide estimates of what it would cost to fix any problems.
+A professional home inspector will examine your home or condo for defects, assess its structure, plumbing, roof and so on to identify any areas that need repair.
+They may provide estimates of the costs to fix any problems.